onrunning/fullstack-eng-challenge/README.md

 ## The Task:

 Welcome to On's Fullstack Engineer coding challenge!
 To help us assess your coding skills, we'd like you to build a small application with a **Ruby backend and a Javascript framework on the frontend**.
-The app should fetch retailer data from an API, store it locally, and display the retailers on a map.
+The app should fetch dealer data from an API, store it locally, and display the dealers on a map.

 Breaking down the task the app should: